 How to submit a publication for classification

-To submit a publication for classification on behalf of the Commissioner of Police, Police officials must complete a ‘notice of submission’.
+To submit a publication under section 13(1)(ab) of the Classification Act, the submitting police officer must complete a ‘notice of submission’.
 A notice of submission must include:

 - A copy of the publication/s to be classified.

 - If more than one publication is being submitted then a schedule that accurately lists the names of the publications should be included.
 The schedule should contain a brief description of the publication and any other relevant information.
 A sample schedule can be downloaded here.

 - Section 13 - Submission of publications by others